Tournament of Champions (TV series)

 Tournament of Champions is an American reality cooking competition series broadcast by Food Network.
 Created and hosted by Guy Fieri, the series features alumni of other Food Network competition series competing in a single-elimination tournament for a grand prize in a blind-judged competition.

-Winners are Brooke Williamson, Maneet Chauhan (twice), Tiffani Faison, Mei Lin, and Antonia Lofaso.
+Winners are Brooke Williamson, Maneet Chauhan (twice), Tiffani Faison, Mei Lin, Antonia Lofaso, and Bryan Voltaggio.

 Format

 The competition is a single-elimination tournament consisting primarily of alumni or champions of other cooking competition series (particularly, those aired by Food Network).
-In each match, the two participating chefs must cook a dish with parameters determined by "the Randomizer"—a slot machine-like board with five reels that are spun by Fieri to determine the key factors of each match, which have included required protein and produce ingredients, required equipment, cooking style, the time limit, and "Wild Card" elements (such as additional styles or ingredients, re-spinning selected reels, audience or Guy's choice, etc.).
+In each match, the two participating chefs must cook a dish with parameters determined by "the Randomizer"—a slot machine-like board with five reels that are spun by Fieri to determine the key factors of each match, which have included required protein and produce ingredients, required equipment, cooking style, the time limit, and "Wild Card" elements (such as additional styles or ingredients, re-spinning selected reels, audience or host's choice, etc.).

 When time expires, the completed dishes are judged and scored blind by a panel of judges (usually three) to determine the winner.
+The dishes are presented to the judges not by the chefs themselves, but by a team of "sideline reporters" who observe the chefs' progress during the round.
+In addition, the judges are not told of the competition roster at any point during the tournament so they can offer unbiased opinions on the dishes placed before them.

+Judges can award up to 100 points on each dish, broken down as follows: